Comoros

 Export Products

-The Comoros' most important export goods are cloves, essential oils, vessels, and vanilla.
+The Comoros' most important export goods are cloves, vanilla, and essential oils.

 Trade Partners

 The Comoros' most important trading partners are the United Arab Emirates and the EU.
-The largest share of exports, more than 28%, go to the EU.
-The most important source of imports are the UAE, the EU and Pakistan.
+The largest share of exports, almost 30%, went to the EU in 2023.
+The most important sources of imports are the UAE, the EU and Pakistan.

 Economic Structure